crypto7world/heritage-gui/README.md

 - **Missing icon for Windows apps**: The Windows application currently lacks a proper icon.
 This is a cosmetic issue that doesn't affect functionality.
 - **Untested macOS bundle**: The macOS bundle has not been thoroughly tested yet.
 If you're a macOS user, your feedback is very welcome.

 Since we're just releasing the first iteration, please don't hesitate to [open issues][issues-url] for any problems you encounter.
-I am keen on improving the software and values community feedback.
+We are keen on improving the software and value community feedback.

 <p align="right">(<a href="#top">↑ back to top</a>)</p>